 7. Helps decrease soil poverty

 Did you know that minimum or zero tillage initiatives can improve soil conservation?
 Yes, by encouraging farmers to till the soil less intensively, not completely inverting it or leaving part of the soil surface covered with crop residues or plant residue.

-A vegetarian diet based on fruits and vegetables contain lots of vitamins and other minerals.
-This is not only good for one’s personal health, but can also be good for the nation and the world’s economy when it comes to reducing health care bills.
+A vegetarian diet based on fruits and vegetables contains lots of vitamins and other minerals.
+This is not only good for one’s personal health but can also be good for the nation and the world’s economy when it comes to reducing health care bills.

 According to an annual estimate created by Fidelity Investments, which has been tracking healthcare costs for decades, the average couple retiring in 2016 at age 65 will need between $200-260K to cover medical costs during retirement.

 Do you know what this means?
 Eat more fruit and vegetables and take care of your health, so you get to enjoy life and keep that money.

 Health spending (overtime) in the US totalled $74.1 billion in the ’70s.
 By the end of 2000, health expenditures reached about $1.4 trillion, and in 2019 the amount spent on health more than doubled to $3.8 trillion.